sensiml/open-gateway/README.md

 # SensiML Open Gateway

 The Open Gateway implements the [Simple Streaming Service protocol](https://sensiml.com/documentation/simple-streaming-specification/introduction.html) to enable forwarding data to the SensiML Data Capture Lab for recording and annotation.
 The Gateway supports connecting to sensor sources over a Serial, BLE, and TCP/IP connections.
 It also supports recording video and sensor data locally to the gateway.

-**NOTE** This is currently in Beta, we expect stable operation for streaming for BLE, TCP IP, and Serial data capture as well as camera recording.
-However, you may run into issues with the errors not being propagated to the UI.
-If you see issues please open a ticket.
-Additionally, some of the APIs may still change in the future.

 ## Installation

 To install the app dependencies run